Emergency Medicine Fellowship

 Remaining months are devoted to clinical electives such as sports medicine and child protection, and to the completion of an individual research project.

-The academic program includes 3 hours of weekly clinical conferences presented by a combination of the fellows, internal staff, and speakers who are invited from other divisions to discuss a broad range of medical topics.
+The academic program includes 4 hours of protected clinical conference time every week.
+The PEM Fellows’ Conference is presented by the fellows, PEM faculty, and speakers who are invited from other divisions to discuss a broad range of medical topics.
 Journal club, journal watch, simulation work, code review, and professional development talks are incorporated into the clinical conferences.
 All fellows have an opportunity to attend major national scientific meetings.